dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 - Binary Literals and Digit Separators
 - [Throw expressions](../language-reference/keywords/throw.md#the-throw-expression)

-All of these features offer cool new capabilities for developers and the opportunity to write even cleaner code than ever.
-A highlight is condensing the declaration of variables to use with the `out` keyword and by allowing multiple return values via tuple.

-But C# is being put to ever broader use. .NET Core now targets any operating system and has its eyes firmly on the cloud and on portability.
+All of these features offer new capabilities for developers and the opportunity to write cleaner code than ever.
+A highlight is condensing the declaration of variables to use with the `out` keyword and by allowing multiple return values via tuple. .NET Core now targets any operating system and has its eyes firmly on the cloud and on portability.
 These new capabilities certainly occupy the language designers' thoughts and time, in addition to coming up with new features.

 ## C# version 6.0

-With versions 3.0 and 5.0, C# had added major new features in an object-oriented language.
-With version 6.0, released with Visual Studio 2015, it would go away from doing a dominant killer feature and instead release many smaller features that made C# programming more productive.
+Version 6.0, released with Visual Studio 2015, released many smaller features that made C# programming more productive.
 Here are some of them:

 - [Static imports](../language-reference/keywords/using-directive.md)
 - [Exception filters](../language-reference/keywords/when.md)